PrintessEditor/getting-started/README.md

 ## &nbsp;

-# Save and Recall the Customers Work
+# Store and Recall the Design Work

 To store the result of what your customer has configured in Printess you can simply call `printess.getJson()`.
 All you need is to store the JSON returned  along with your shopping basket.
 You can pass this JSON back to the Printess-Editor at any time with `printess.setJson(data)` and you will later submit it to the Printess-Production-API to retrieve your printe ready files.